 Continuous training of employees and verification of their knowledge with a central, cloud-based monitoring point

 Thanks to the solution we provided, the client no longer had to organize annual face-to-face training, and therefore incur costs, pay expensive consultants, cover the costs of accommodation and organize an artificial store shelf.
 Competence upgrading can now be carried out continuously and on-demand and the training process is adapted both temporarily and quantitatively to the individual learner.

 The original investment was expected to pay for itself within 24 months, as the cost of providing the VR sales training amounted to the cost of 2 physical training courses.

-Virtual Shelf is a tool created outright to meet the needs of the FMCG market.
-The individual who undergoes the VR sales training receive instant results and feedback about his or her work progress.
+A virtual shelf is a tool created outright to meet the needs of the FMCG market.
+The individual who undergoes the VR sales training receives instant results and feedback about his or her work progress.
 By wearing virtual goggles and using manipulators, the individual is able to put himself/herself in the role of a customer and evaluate current product display from the customer’s perspective.

 - Virtual Reality – exact projection of product selling and buying space as well as an assortment of goods & VR Learning – instant feedback after completion of product arrangement tasks.

 - Motion Capture and Gesture Control – position monitoring of the trainee in relation to the store counter.

 - The Opportunity to have hands-on experience by manipulating the products using one’s own hands.